fastly/compute-starter-kit-javascript-queue/src/static/demo-manifest.md

    ```
 3. Create the `upstash` backend, changing the default hostname to the one provided in the Upstash console.
 4. Create the `protected_content` backend by accepting the default example host or setting your own.
-5. Populate the `config` dictionary by following the prompts.
+5. Populate the `config` config store by following the prompts.
 6. Run `fastly compute publish` to deploy your queue. -->